-Businesses are putting great effort into creating an environment which not only suits their brand identity but boosts staff productivity and positivity.
-The effect colour can have on our mood, emotions and even productivity levels is often hugely overlooked, particularly in workplace design – even the small touches of colour in the environment from furniture, fixtures or digital tools can be a major benefit (or, if chosen incorrectly, a major hindrance).
+Businesses are putting great effort into creating an environment that not only suits their brand identity but boosts staff productivity and positivity.
+The effect colour can have on our mood, emotions and even productivity levels are often hugely overlooked, particularly in workplace design – even the small touches of colour in the environment from furniture, fixtures or digital tools can be a major benefit (or if chosen incorrectly a major hindrance).

 Here, we look at how different colours impact workplace productivity, making it easier for you to pick the right colours for your next refurbishment project:

 Unsurprisingly, the immediate connotation of red is of love and lust, but red is also an extremely stimulating colour that can indicate power and excitement.
 A splash of red in an office may boost stimulation but be cautious in using too much as it can also increase anxiety.